 Ben continued his studies at the Hartt School of Music, pursuing an Artist Diploma.
 After spending a year studying with David Macbride, he also worked with Ken Steen.
 In 2013 Ben was awarded the Burton Scholarship for music composition, and for the 2013-2014 academic year served as the Graduate Theory Teaching Fellow at Hartt.
 He continued to play horn at Hartt in Capitol Winds, a symphonic band comprised of students , music educators, and adult members of the greater Hartford community led by Gary Partridge.
 The group premiered his The Lady, or the Tiger? in December 2012.
 Ben has also had two works premiered by Hartt’s Foot in the Door ensemble – a violin concerto, Huldufólk, and For Those Who Hold Fast for chamber orchestra.
 The former was recently played in Reykjavik, Iceland, as part of the Dark Music Days Festival in January 2015.

 In the fall of 2014, Ben embarked on a doctoral program in music composition at the New England Conservatory in Boston.
 He is currently in the studio of Kati Agócs.
 Since returning to Boston, he has had multiple works premiered in NEC’s Jordan Hall, including when in 2017, the Boston Modern Orchestra Project (BMOP) premiered The Dwarf Planets (an addendum of sorts to Holst’s renowned suite).
-That summer Ben was the composer in residence at the new Flatirons Chamber Music Festival in Boulder, Colorado, started by fellow NEC musicians Jamie Clark and Kenny Lee, where he will be returning this June.
-Ben also coordinates the Tuesday Night New Music series at NEC and has been teaching a variety of theory and composition courses at NEC, Boston College, and MIT.
+That summer Ben was the composer in residence at the new Flatirons Chamber Music Festival in Boulder, Colorado, started by fellow NEC musicians Jamie Clark and Kenny Lee, where he returned this past June.
+Ben also coordinated the Tuesday Night New Music series at NEC and has been teaching a variety of theory and composition courses at NEC, Boston College, and MIT.